Bobby Witt Jr. Preview, Player Props: Royals vs. Mariners

-On Saturday, Bobby Witt Jr. (.690 slugging percentage in past 10 games, including four home runs) and the Kansas City Royals face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 4:10 PM ET.
+Bobby Witt Jr. -- with a slugging percentage of .595 in his past 10 games, including three home runs -- will be in action for the Kansas City Royals against the Seattle Mariners, with Luis Castillo on the mound, on August 27 at 4:10 PM ET.

-In his previous game, he went 1-for-4 with a triple against the Mariners.

 Bobby Witt Jr. Game Info & Props vs. the Mariners